Night Fishing for Bass

 Nighttime bass fishing is the most pleasant and practical, especially in summer.
 As days are getting hotter, fish are slowed down, and fishers feel too less comfortable.
 Night-time is the perfect get-away for a fisher who wants to fish productively and have a much more convenient time without burning skin, overheating, and getting exhausted easily.

-Fish are cold-blooded creatures, so they feel the most comfortable when the temperature is cool or cold.
+Fish are cold-blooded creatures, so they feel the most comfortable when the temperature is cool.
 In the summertime, they become active late in the evening, when the sun is down, and it’s getting colder.
 Bass spend most of the day deep in the water and swim closer to the surface at night.